Toby Simkin: International

 Around the world, other production and producing credits included producing the New Year's Eve engagement of Plácido Domingo, José Carreras and Luciano Pavarotti in The Three Tenors (Vancouver); Relatively Speaking (Washington D.C.); and in Canada, Driving Miss Daisy; Something in the Air, Blood Brothers; Connie Francis; The Ecstasy of Rita Joe; Damn Yankees (starring Davis Gaines); Arsenic and Old Lace; Love Letters (starring Victor Garber and Kate Nelligan); Godspell reunion and the Tribute to Gilda Radner (with Paul Shaeffer, John Candy, Martin Short, Andrea Martin, Marvin Hamlisch and Dave Thomas for CBC TV); Forever Plaid and the Shanghai Ballet's Tour of The White Haired Girl.
 In China, 42nd Street and Elton John and Tim Rice's Aida; in Australia, over 40 productions, for many companies.

 Simkin managed marketing and produced numerous shows for Microsoft.
 Other industrials include the SkyDome Opening Ceremonies; Volkswagen EuroVan Launch; Toronto Arts Awards and The Dinosaur World Tour.

 Theatrical broadcasts

 In March 1997, Simkin partnered with Microsoft to produce the first livestreamed Broadway show, the opening night of Annie.
 Subsequent broadcasts were made of Les Misérables, Jerry Lewis's Damn Yankees (from London) and others.
 Simkin's company, Buy Broadway, went public in 1998 and he sold it in 2000, becoming vice-president of the Broadway Television Network.

 Later life and death

 Simkin controlled worldwide rights to various film and stage properties, including the motion picture USD $14 million budgeted film "The Sacrifice of Yang GuiFei" (based on the story of Yang GuiFei) along with "Tea 4 Two" and "The Great Big Chinese Show".

 Simkin died at his home in Shanghai on 7 April 2024, at the age of 59.

+He was appointed a Member of the Order of Australia posthumously in the 2026 King's Birthday Honours in recognition of his "significant service to musical theatre, and to major event production".